That’s right; Thanksgiving is one of the busiest travel days of the year. So, to help survive the holiday, here are a few helpful holiday travel tips:

 Tip 1 – Expect the UnexpectedTraveling during the holidays seldom goes as anticipated.
 So, to relieve the stress associated with that problem, always expect the unexpected.
 From climate delays (nearly unavoidable this year due to winter climate notices across the nation) to a flat tire, be sure you’ve prepared for any conceivable event at whatever point you travel.

-Tip 2 – Arrive at the Airport EarlyAlmost everyone knows that you ought to arrive one hour early for domestic flights (two hours for international).
+Tip 2 – Arrive at the Airport EarlyAlmost everyone knows that you should arrive one hour early for domestic flights (two hours for international).
 However, few individuals tend to realize that they ought to double that time during holiday travel.
-So, for Thanksgiving (and other enormous holidays) arrive two hours early for domestic flights and at least three hours early for international.
+So, for Thanksgiving (and other enormous holidays), arrive two hours early for domestic flights and at least three hours early for international.
 Fail to do so, and you’ll wind up spending turkey day in an airport terminal!